Student Discipline Records

 Disciplinary records maintained by the Office of Student Conduct are retained for seven years from the date of the most recent incident in the student's file.
 The student file is expunged after seven years.
 Records of students who were suspended or expelled from the university are retained permanently.

-A hold on a student's records occurs when a student has failed to make an appointment by their allotted time, has failed to keep their appointment, has not completed their community service hours, or has failed to pay restitution.
+A hold on a student's records occurs when a student has failed to make an appointment by their allotted time, has failed to keep their appointment, or has failed to comply with their sanctions.
 The hold will be lifted once the student has complied with the directives from the Office of Student Conduct & Ethical Development.

 The Office of Student Conduct & Ethical Development does not give copies of student discipline files.
 Student can view their file by scheduling an appointment to do so.